Which tool to choose for API docs — my recommendations

-I described a smattering of tools in Docs-as-code tool options for developer docs.
+I described a smattering of tools in static site generators, hosting and deployment options, and headless CMS options.
 Which solution should you choose?
 It’s a complicated decision that will invariably involve tradeoffs.
 The decision depends on your skillset, product, environment, and requirements.
 But here’s my general recommendation.
 First, identify what authoring requirements you have.
 Then decide on a static site generator, and then consider a hosting and deployment platform.